College of Education, Akamkpa

 The College of Education, Akamkpa is a state government higher education institution located in Akamkpa, Cross River State, Nigeria.

-The current Provost is James Archibong.
+The Provost is James Archibong.
 The Deputy Provost is Ugbong Benedict Igboh while the Registrar is Bernard Okon.
 The Bursar is Daniel Abip while the Librarian is James Odu.

 History

-The College Of Education, Akamkpa was established in 2008.
+The College was established in 2008.

 The present COE is an offshoot of the CRS college of education, Akamkpa.
 This former college eventually folded up with the emergence of the Cross River University of Technology and until early 2008 served as a university campus of the faculty of education.

 By June 2008, Cross River University Faculty of education was relocated to calabar with the view to re-establish a college of education.
 This materialized when the principal officers led by Prof, A Owan Enoh, were appointed for the new college of education, Akamkpa, in December 2008.
 The new college was established by the CRS Edict No. 4 promulgate by his Excellency, senator Liyel Imoke, Executive governor of CRS. with CRUTECH, the college is now one of the 2 state-owned tertiary institutions that offer higher but complementary programmes.

-CRS%20College%20of%20Education%2C%20Akampa.
 The college of education provides the man power needs of the state in the training of highly motivated, diligent and conscientious teachers, especially in the science, for the universal Basic Education (UBE) scheme in the state.
 The new college of education took off in the 2009/2010 session with 1,372 students for the NCE programme and 300 students for the pre-NCE.
 Apart from the pre-NCE programme, general and remedial studies, and the center for continuing education, the college has busy academic programmes run by six (6) schools: